 Arundel Community Development Services, Inc. (ACDS) functions as the lead agency for the housing and community development programs in Anne Arundel County.
 ACDS began operating on July 1, 1993, as a private nonprofit corporation created to address the housing and community development needs in the County.
-The Corporation is under contract with the County to plan, administer, and implement the federally funded CDBG, HOME, ESG, HOPWA, and Continuum of Care (CoC) Programs, as well as State and County funded housing and community development activities.
+The Corporation is under contract with the County to plan, administer, and implement the federally funded CDBG, HOME, ESG, HOPWA, and Continuum of Care (CoC) Programs, as well as State and County funded housing, and community development activities.
 Subrecipients, including nonprofit service providers and housing developers, implement many of the activities funded under these programs.
-Other activities, such as property rehabilitation, homeownership counseling, foreclosure prevention counseling, financial empowerment counseling, acquisition/rehabilitation of housing units, and tenant based rental assistance programs are carried out directly by ACDS staff.
-ACDS takes on many roles, including developer, lender, counselor, landlord and construction manager, which necessitates having staff with a variety of skills and the ability to coordinate with many government agencies and departments to carry out a wide range of tasks.
+Other projects, such as property rehabilitation, homeownership, foreclosure prevention, and financial empowerment counseling, acquisition/rehabilitation of housing units, and tenant based rental assistance programs are carried out by ACDS staff.
+ACDS takes on many roles, including but not limited to, developer, lender, counselor, landlord and construction manager.
+Being able to carry out these duties necessitates having a staff that has a variety of skills, such as the ability to coordinate with a multitude of government agencies and departments.